 Living in the Maine woods, you don’t get the same conveniences as folks dwelling in cities.
 We don’t get a Starbucks every quarter mile.
 We don’t have the convenience of being a minute away from grocery shopping.
 What we do have is ready access to unbroken wilderness that almost no city dwellers ever get to enjoy.
-To take best advantage of this opportunity, many landowners consider the possibility of establishing a private hiking trail to better enjoy their land.
+To take best advantage of this opportunity, many landowners consider the possibility of establishing private hiking trails to better enjoy their land.
 Whether walking for your health, your dogs, or for enjoying the scenery, establishing a trail is a great way to get the most from your land.

-Planning a Forest Hiking Trail
+Planning Forest Hiking Trails

 There are quite a few factors to consider when planning a hiking trail.
 Depending on how you want to use the trail, there are a lot of different things that should be planned out.
 Here’s a short list of the factors that need to be planned out before establishing a trail.

-- Trail Width– Depending on how you’re going to use your trail, the width of the trail itself may not need to be much at all.
+Depending on how you’re going to use your trail, the width of the trail itself may not need to be much at all.
 If you’re an able-bodied person planning to hike alone, a trail that’s 12” to 24” wide in most places may be entirely adequate.
 If you plan on walking with a friend or family, with your dog, or may need the width to accommodate equipment (including recreational vehicles like 4-wheelers), you may need considerably more width.
 It’s ultimately up to your use case, think ahead and use your best judgment.

-- Drainage – You don’t want to spend dozens of hours establishing a trail only to have it become a muddy morass most of the year.
+You don’t want to spend dozens of hours establishing a trail only to have it become a muddy morass most of the year.
 Making sure you have adequate drainage, especially strategic drainage ditches that can redirect heavy rainfall, is important to the utility and longevity of your trail.
 The less impact you have on your land’s watershed, the better, so take note of the existing paths water takes in rain storms and snow melt and either avoid or accommodate these natural watersheds.

-- Maintenance – If you walk your trail every day, the simple repetition of your walking will largely keep it clear of weeds and the soil compacted enough to remain stable.
+If you walk your trail every day, the simple repetition of your walking will largely keep it clear of weeds and the soil compacted enough to remain stable.
 If you’re only using the trail part of the year or on occasion, you may need to invest in ground covers like wood chips or crushed stone.
 Wood chips break down naturally and cause no permanent changes to the forest.
 Crushed stone never really goes away and can have some impact on the future growth of your wooded land.

 The Most Important Step Is Clearing the Trail